Esri/solution.js/docs/Publishing to npmjs.md

 Logged in as <npm username> on https://registry.npmjs.org/
 ```

-7. Ensure you have access to the zip command
+7. Ensure you have access to the zip command.
 ```
 zip -?
 Copyright (c) 1990-2008 Info-ZIP...